 Requirement Discussion Point Disagreements with management There were no disagreements with management about matters, whether or not satisfactorily resolved, that individually or in aggregate could be significant to the Trust's financial statements or to our auditor's report.
-Significant difficulties encountered during the audit We experienced significant delays receiving required information from the State of Alaska related to PERS.
+Significant difficulties encountered during the audit There were no significant difficulties encountered during the audit.
 Matters that are difficult or contentious for which the auditor consulted outside the engagement team There were no difficult or contentious matters that we consulted with others outside the engagement team that we reasonably determined to be relevant to those charged with governance regarding their oversight of the financial reporting process.
 Other matters significant to the oversight of the Trust's financial reporting process, including complaints or concerns regarding accounting or auditing matters There are no other matters that we consider significant to the oversight of the Trust's financial reporting process that have not been previously communicated.
 Representations requested from management Please refer to the management representation letter.